Blendify/blender-manual/trunk/blender_docs/manual/game_engine/physics/introduction.rst

 -------

 To use an :doc:`Action Actuator </game_engine/logic/actuators/types/action>`
 to do the deformation, you have to make a choice.
-If you use Shapekeys in the Action, you will be fine as far as the overall collisions (but see below for the note on ``reinstancePhysicsMesh()``).
+If you use *shape keys* in the Action, you will be fine as far as the overall collisions (but see below for the note on ``reinstancePhysicsMesh()``).
 The mesh itself is both a display and a physics mesh, so there is not much to configure.

-To use an Armature as the deformer will require a bit of extra thought and effort.
+To use an *armature* as the deformer will require a bit of extra thought and effort.
-Basically the Armature will only deform a mesh if the Armature is the parent of that mesh.
+Basically the armature will only deform a mesh if the armature is the parent of that mesh.
-But at that point, your mesh will lose its physics responsiveness, and only hang in the air (it is copying the location/rotation of the Armature).
+But at that point, your mesh will lose its physics responsiveness, and only hang in the air (it is copying the location/rotation of the armature).
-To somewhat fix this you can then parent the Armature to a collision mesh (perhaps a simple box or otherwise very low-poly mesh).
+To somewhat fix this you can then parent the armature to a collision mesh (perhaps a simple box or otherwise very low-poly mesh).
 This "Deformation Mesh" will be the physics representative, being type: Dynamic or Rigid Body, but it will be set to Invisible.
-Then "Display Mesh" will be the opposite set to *No Collision*, but visible.
+Then "display mesh" will be the opposite set to *No Collision*, but visible.
 This still leaves the problem mentioned in the previous paragraph.

 When you deform a display mesh, it does not update the corresponding physics mesh.